-Ex-UCLA lecturer who appeared to threaten a mass shooting is ‘under observation,’ university says
+Ex-UCLA lecturer who appeared to threaten a mass shooting is arrested in Colorado, university says

 Those concerns came to the forefront last year when Harris was placed on leave while officials investigated reports that the lecturer sent a video containing pornographic content to a student, reported the Daily Bruin.
 His postdoctoral status was set to expire in June 2021 for reasons unrelated to the investigation.

 Harris posted much of his frustration on his YouTube account, which has since been taken down.
 Most of the 300 videos posted to his account were published Monday night, according to the Los Angeles Times.
-A YouTube spokesperson did not immediately respond to a request for comment.

 A video posted Sunday — “UCLA Philosophy (Mass Shooting)” — featured not just clips from the Las Vegas mass shooting but also footage from “Zero Day,” a 2003 movie that is loosely based on the Columbine High School mass shooting in 1999, the Times reported.

+YouTube spokesman Jack Malon told The Washington Post that the account was terminated for violating the platform’s hate speech policy, “which prohibits content that dehumanizes or incites violence towards individuals based on their nationality or religion.”

-A profanity-laden 800-page manifesto posted by Harris, an outline he described as being “dedicated to domestic terrorism and violence,” refers to race and calls for “death to America,” according to Southern California-based news station KTLA.
+A profanity-laden 800-page screed shared by Harris, an outline he described as being “dedicated to domestic terrorism and violence,” refers to race and calls for “death to America,” according to Southern California-based news station KTLA.

 “Da war is comin,” he allegedly wrote.

 An email sent by a philosophy instructor to students Monday highlighted the potential threat posed by Harris, who is named in the message.
-It describes what Harris sent as “a video entitled ‘UCLA Philosophy Mass Shooting’ and an 800-page manifesto with specific threats towards some members of our department.”
+It describes what Harris sent as “a video entitled ‘UCLA Philosophy Mass Shooting’ and an 800-page screed with specific threats towards some members of our department.”

 “In light of this, we will continue to have discussion through Zoom until the authorities say that it is safe,” the instructor wrote.
 “I will keep you updated on this situation.
 But I would avoid being anywhere near Dodd Hall or the philosophy department until further notice.”

-As the manifesto and video circulated on Twitter and Reddit on Monday night, students and critics questioned why the university had not informed the campus of the threats sent to the philosophy department.
+As the screed and video circulated on Twitter and Reddit on Monday night, students and critics questioned why the university had not informed the campus of the threats sent to the philosophy department.

 “Please let everyone know, even if they are not Phil majors,” one person wrote on the UCLA subreddit.
 “We should not take this lightly.
 It is saddening that the student body has not been informed of the matter as a whole.”